rcmdnk/ec2/README.md

         * [fzy](https://github.com/jhawthorn/fzy)
         * [fzf](https://github.com/junegunn/fzf)
 * aws_profile: Profile name for aws cli (if not specified, default profile is used.)
+* dry_run: Set 1 to run as dry run mode (modification commands are not executed.)

 These parameters can be set by arguments, too.